 Sign up to receive occasional ticket offers, invitations to our special events and our newsletter.

-Our Thirty-seventh season sponsored by:
+Our Thirty-eighth season sponsored by:

 Silent Auction 6:45 PM

 The harmonious voices of UNYC return for the ﬁnal celebration of the season, along with our talented YOUTH CONCERTO COMPETITION WINNERS.
 Certain to be an incredible 35th Anniversary Gift—A ﬁnale like no other!
 Join us for this rousing night of GORGEOUS MUSIC.

 There will be no pre-concert talk for this performance due to our annual Benefit Auction which will begin at 6:45 PM in the lobby of Ford Hall.
 For more information about the Benefit Auction, please click here.